 Vurdering av prosjekt(er)

-Project work, counts for 30% of the final mark
+- Project work, counts for 30% of the final grade

 Bokstavkarakterer, A (best) - F (ikke bestått)

 Evaluated by the lecturer.
 An external examiner will be used every 4th year.
 Next time in the school-year 2018/2019.